nadiaSylla/nadiaSylla/README.md

 ### Hi there 👋
-I'm *Nadia*, an engineering student specializing in data science (Machine learning, AI, Statistics, data analysis and visualization).
-I'm passionate about harnessing the power of data to uncover insights and drive informed decisions.
+I'm *Nadia*, an engineering student looking forward to specialize in data science (Machine learning, Stochastic Modeling, Statistics, Optimization Programming).
+I'm passionate about harnessing the power of data through statistical modeling and programming to uncover insights, optimize processes and drive informed decisions.
 My journey is all about continuous learning and sharing my current work for feedbacks and suggestions.

-Besides, I'm interested in photography, travelling  and creating video contents.
+Besides, I'm interested in photography, and creating video contents.

 <!--